datapand/piano010/pages/en/privacy-policy.md

 - **To Send Periodic Emails:** Updates regarding orders, inquiries, or other requests.
 Users can opt-in to receive updates, news, and product info.

 #### 2.4 Protection of Information
-We use appropriate practices and security measures to protect personal information, including usernames, passwords, transaction information, and other data stored on our site.
+We use appropriate practices and security measures to protect personal information, including transaction information and other data stored on our site.

 #### 2.5 Sharing Personal Information
 We do not sell, trade, or rent personal information.
 However, we may share generic, aggregated demographic data (not linked to any personal information) with business partners, affiliates, and advertisers.

 #### 2.6 Storage, Use, and Disclosure of Information
-Our site is hosted on Wix.com.
-Your data may be stored through Wix’s secure data storage, databases, and general Wix applications.
-All payment gateways adhere to PCI-DSS standards for secure credit card information handling.
+Our site is hosted on Netlify.app.
+Your data may be stored through Netlify’s secure data storage and databases.

 #### 2.7 Third-Party Websites and Services
 Our site may contain links to partner sites, advertisers, or third parties.
 We do not control the content or links on these sites and are not responsible for their practices.
 Visiting these sites is subject to their terms and policies.